vizoogmbh/u3m/README.md

 Split into three parts, the U3M format manages to be flexible enough to embrace new input as well as manage your personal company data, yet structured enough to provide a reliable visualization.
 For a more detailed overview, take a look at the Unified3DMaterial Documentation on here.

-If you want to have a conversation, discuss changes, give feedback, please also join our Slack channel https://u3m.slack.com/
+If you want to have a conversation, discuss changes, give feedback, simply add an Issue to the Github page